What does Content Matching allow me to do?

 No valid text content could be found

 If you’ve received this message don’t worry, nothing has gone wrong.
 This simply means that no recognizable text content could be detected by our system in the captured element.
 This will happen with graphics, logos etc. and other elements that don't have easily discernible text.
-In this instance, Context Matching will not be used and there is not an option to engage it.
+In this instance, Content Matching will not be used and there is not an option to engage it.
 Over time our detection logic will improve and cover a wider range of cases.
-If you believe however that there is an issue please let us know at email@example.com.
+If you believe however that there is an issue please let us know at firstname.lastname@example.org.

 Too much text to evaluate